sameerkhan7/Penn-State-Robotics-Club/IntroductionToArduinoProgramming.md

 Phew that was a lot right?
 It gets easier from here trust us.
 Let's try and run the above code on our Arduino's now.

 ## Uploading a Sketch to an Arduino
 Once you've written your program wouldn't it be nice to actually run it?
+Open up the Arduino IDE and hit:

+`File > New`

-First, copy paste the LED sketch from above into a new Arduino Sketch.
+Then, copy paste the LED sketch from above into the text editor clearing all of the old code.

+Connec

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTQzNjQxMDM5LDU2MjI5ODU4Myw3MzA5OT
-gxMTZdfQ==
+eyJoaXN0b3J5IjpbMjEzMTI4NTU0Niw1NjIyOTg1ODMsNzMwOT
+k4MTE2XX0=
 -->